For poor Venezuelans, a box of food may sway vote for Maduro

 Yet the worse the economy gets, the more dependent some poor Venezuelans become on the state.

-Life in the South American country’s poor ‘barrios’ revolves around the CLAP boxes.
+Life in the South American country’s poor‘barrios’ revolves around the CLAP boxes.
 According to the government, six million families receive the benefit, from a population of around 30 million people.

 Venezuelans, many of whom are undernourished, anxiously wait for their monthly delivery, and a thriving black market has sprung up to sell CLAP products.